austinhuang0131/austinhuang0131.github.io/discord-issues.md

 > * is actually desperately trying to cut cost by removing/substituting essential services (like [support staff](https://www.reddit.com/r/discordapp/comments/g7y2xg/discord_its_time_to_stop/fom3vdz/))

 Also, as a response to a public outcry to the infamous Android UI change, [someone replied this](https://www.reddit.com/r/discordapp/comments/g7y2xg/discord_its_time_to_stop/fokmhbi/):

-> Let me offer a different viewpoint.
-I agree that Discords UI isn’t great but this is something that always gets overlooked.
->
-> Discord needs money.
->
-> They have never been profitable.
-[It was confirmed by a dev a few days ago](https://reddit.com/r/discordapp/comments/g4l7lf/thanks_a_lot_discord_no_one_asked_for_this/fo11exg/).
-They’ve been held up by VC money the entire time.
-These VC’s have said this money is going to be a lot stingier due to the economy.
->
-> So discord has seen their traffic double in the face of an impending recession while never turning a profit.
-This is the worst scenario a company could be in.
-So what should they do?
-They try to make changes, anything to bring in money.
-They try to make the UI sleeker, add the nitro button.
->
-> They’re between a rock and hard place.
-The Discord we’ve all known and loved is not sustainable and never will be.
-I don’t blame them for trying to find a version that is [sustainable?]

 With the tainted public image of crimes, the incompetent support members, and the unwillingness to change, no wonder why it is not sustainable.